|Barcode Settings (All)|

 (Codabar only) The first and last character of a Codabar barcodes must be A, B, C or D. The rest of the barcode must be all digits.
 The barcode data must not contain the start/stop characters (A, B, C or D), but they can be set here.

-(DataMatrix only) DataMatrix barcodes are usually square, but they can also be made rectangular to accomodate difficult layouts.
+Shape: DataMatrix barcodes are usually square, but they can also be made rectangular to accomodate difficult layouts.
 Rectangular barcodes can be placed with the long dimension along the length of cylindrical objects to reduce the effects of curvature on the scanner.
 Otherwise, curvature can make it difficult for many scanners to simultaneously focus on all parts of a square barcode.
-Square barcodes, however, can hold more data.

 (DataMatrix barcodes only) Certain Data Matrix applications require the barcode to begin with a special function code.
 The most important application is including the FNC1 character as required by GS1.